 Immigrant Workers, Silicon Valley, Innovation and Employment

 For years, the H1-B visa has been the sole source of filling technology and scientific expertise gaps for Silicon Valley companies.
-Trump plans on abolishing the system, by raising the prevailing wage to encourage employment of skilled Americans.
+Trump plans on abolishing the system, by raising the prevailing wage to encourage the employment of skilled Americans.

-However, finding American workers might not snap into place immediately since STEM knowledge is a basic requirement for at least 20% jobs in the US.
+However, finding American workers might not snap into place immediately since STEM knowledge is a basic requirement for at least 20% of jobs in the US.
 According to research insights, the supply of American STEM experts is far less than demand.